Talking to your doctor about IPF

 - Download the health tracking journal >

-- Talk with your doctor to discuss ways to manage your IPF symptoms and support a healthy lifestyle
+- Talk with your doctor to discuss ways to manage your IPF and to support a healthy lifestyle

-- Learn more about a treatment option that may help preserve more lung function by slowing disease progression >
+- Learn more about an Esbriet treatment option that may help preserve more lung function by slowing disease progression >